COMMUNITY: Community Bulletin

 In closing, when you think about it, the virtualization concept has applicability far beyond IT operations.
 On the Oracle Technology Network team, we’re putting that thought into action—our specialty.

 Do you have any other thinking-outside-the-box ideas for us?
-Let us know via our community feedback channel at forums.oracle.com.
+Let us know via our community feedback channel at community.oracle.com.